openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

 - Benchmarks are placed in bin/benchmark.

-- Examples (of basic PALISADE features) are placed in bin/examples, and additional examples (more complicated and research-oriented examples) are placed in bin/extras.
+- Examples (of basic OpenFHE features) are placed in bin/examples, and additional examples (more complicated and research-oriented examples) are placed in bin/extras.
 Note demos are built as part of each sub-component of the library (core, pke, trapdoor, etc.)

 - Documentation (built in the build directory under <BUILD_LOCATION>/docs/doxygen/ for DOXYGEN builds, and <BUILD_LOCATION>/docs/sphinx for Sphinx builds)

-Installing PALISADE on your system for use by applications external to the PALISADE source tree
+Installing OpenFHE on your system for use by applications external to the OpenFHE source tree
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Running `make install` will install all libraries and header files in the directories designated by `CMAKE_INSTALL_PREFIX`.
 Demos, unittests, benchmarks, examples and extras are not installed.

-Building applications with an installed PALISADE library
+Building applications with an installed OpenFHE library
 ************************************************************
-A user can create a CMake environment for their own PALISADE application development.
+A user can create a CMake environment for their own OpenFHE application development.
-Simply copy the file CMakeLists.User.txt from the PALISADE source tree to CMakeLists.txt in your source tree, and add your CMake directives for your own programs to the end of the file.
+Simply copy the file CMakeLists.User.txt from the OpenFHE source tree to CMakeLists.txt in your source tree, and add your CMake directives for your own programs to the end of the file.

-This file imports the Palisade package that was built and installed by the PALISADE build.
+This file imports the OpenFHE package that was built and installed by the OpenFHE build.

 Cross Compiling with CMake [experimental feature]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Cross compiling PALISADE for other target environments is an experimental feature.
+Cross compiling OpenFHE for other target environments is an experimental feature.
 Cross-compilation for new targets should require the following steps:

 1. Obtain and configure  a cross-compiler for your target environment (or use the appropriate command line arguments to your compiler to initiate cross compilation).
 2. Specify that CMake should use the cross-compiler.
 3. Proceed with the CMake/make process.

 It should be noted that the third-party libgmp and NTL libraries will probably need to be built manually for cross compilation using their internal build sequence, and that they may not be supported on the target platform at all.
-Configuring  PALISADE with -DWITH_NTL=ON will circumvent this issue.
+Configuring  OpenFHE with -DWITH_NTL=ON will circumvent this issue.

-Documentation for extending PALISADE CMake Files
+Documentation for extending OpenFHE CMake Files
 ----------------------------------------------------------

-CMake Files for PALISADE Components
+CMake Files for OpenFHE Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Each component of the library (core, pke, trapdoor, etc.) has its own CMakeLists.txt file.
-Each of these files is included by the main PALISADE CMakeLists.txt file.
+Each of these files is included by the main OpenFHE CMakeLists.txt file.
 The structure of all of these component CMakeList.txt files is identical:

 1. Determine the files that are built into the component library
 2. Set include directories to build the component library
-3. Set the version number from the PALISADE version number
+3. Set the version number from the OpenFHE version number
 4. Add rules to build the objects in the component library
 5. Add rules to build and install the component library, dynamic as well as static
 6. If unit tests are included in the build, add rules to build unit tests
 7. Add rules to build all the source files in the demo directory into demos
 8. Add targets to build "all" of various pieces of the component

-Adding a new file to PALISADE
+Adding a new file to OpenFHE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A new file can simply be added to the directory tree, and CMake will add it to the build.

-Adding a new component to PALISADE
+Adding a new component to OpenFHE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When adding a new component to PALISADE
+When adding a new component to OpenFHE

 1. Observe the structure discussed above when making your new CMakeLists.txt for the component
 2. Be sure to include the component in the master CMakeLists.txt file at the root of the source tree
 3. Be sure to update the "all" targets to include targets from the new component

-Documentation of make targets created by PALISADE CMake system
+Documentation of make targets created by OpenFHE CMake system
 --------------------------------------------------------------

 When "make" is run without any target specified, it builds all modules, unit tests (if `BUILD_UNITTESTS=ON`), examples (if `BUILD_EXAMPLES=ON`), benchmarks (if `BUILD_BENCHMARKS=ON`), and extras (if `BUILD_EXTRAS=ON`).
-PALISADE also provides more granular control over which components of PALISADE are built.
+OpenFHE also provides more granular control over which components of OpenFHE are built.
 We discuss these options below.
 Each of these commands can be used instead of `make` in the main build instructions.
 Note that for many users, it may be easier to rely on CMake flags `BUILD_UNITTESTS`, `BUILD_EXAMPLES`, and the like, to control what is built using the standard `make` command without specifying a target.

 Build only the library files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^